-Once the Express disembarkation people have disembarked, then the regular disembarkation will begin.
-When it’s finally your turn, as you approach the gangway, you will show them your cruise card one last time and hear that final ‘ding’ before proceeding down the gangway.
-NOTE: As you exit the ship, you will need to have your cruise card, passports and the filled out custom form handy.
+After Express disembarkation people have disembarked, then regular disembarkation will begin.
+When it’s finally your turn, they will scan your cruise card one last time and hear that final ‘ding’ before proceeding down the gangway.
+NOTE: As you exit the ship, you will need to have your cruise card and passports handy.

 Once you have reached the terminal, you will go through customs.
-The custom form is where you will declare any major purchases you have made while on your cruise.
 Currently, the limit is $400 per person of personal items.
 This would exclude any duty-free items you might have purchased onboard or at any of the ports of call.
 Although you should be truthful, you also don’t want to raise any red flags that might cause you to have to pay additional taxes, so just use your best judgement.
 You should enter some amount, so any small amount would be fine.
 Hint: If you purchase any jewelry, just wear it off like you boarded with it.

 The custom agents are usually pretty pleasant, especially if you are pleasant with them.
 Keep in mind, they are stuck in a pretty mundane job and you will have just come back from a fabulous cruise.
 It is their job to keep our borders safe, so you can’t joke around with them too much.
 I’m happy to say I’ve never known of anyone to be detained at customs!